Messianic Secret: New Testament examples

 In the New Testament, Jesus commands silence in many instances.
-An example is Mark 8:29–30:
+There are three relevant biblical texts: Mark 8:29–30:, Gospel of Matthew (16:16, 20), and Gospel of Luke (9:20-21).

 And he asked them, "But who do you say that I am?"
 Peter said to him in reply, "You are the Messiah."

 Then he warned them not to tell anyone about him.

 Jesus also issues commands of silence after miracles and healings, e.g. in Mark 1:43–45 in the cleansing of a leper:

 Then, warning him sternly, he dismissed him at once.

 Then he said to him, "See that you tell no one anything, but go, show yourself to the priest and offer for your cleansing what Moses prescribed; that will be proof for them."

 The man went away and began to publicize the whole matter.
 He spread the report abroad so that it was impossible for Jesus to enter a town openly.
 He remained outside in deserted places, and people kept coming to him from everywhere.